VARICOSE VEINS

 b)Under recognition of deep venous thrombosis

-Many a times, deep venous thrombosis is picked up late by clinicians in patients with prolonged hospitalization, lower limb surgeries.
+Many a times, deep venous thrombosis is picked up late by clinicians in patients with prolonged hospitalization and lower limb surgeries.
 Inadequate prophylaxis to avert DVT too is a common culprit.
 Over a period of time these patients land with chronic venous insufficiency and secondary varicose veins.

 c)Affordability for endovenous treatment of varicose veins